 Radar tracking is used during launch operations.
 Rather than rely on weak echoes, many spacecraft are designed to carry beacons or transponders for tracking operations.
 Atmospheric attenuation usually limits radar tracking operations to below 6 GHz.

 Coherent and non-coherent range and range-rate tracking provides tracking accuracy that surpasses that which is available from ground-based radar networks.
-Range or distance is determined by measuring the roundtrip time of a radio signal from an earth station to a spacecraft and back to the earth station.
+Range or distance is determined by measuring the round-trip time of a radio signal from an earth station to a spacecraft and back to the earth station.
 Range-rate or velocity is determined by measuring the Doppler shift in frequency of the signal.
 In non-coherent operations, the spacecraft local oscillator generates and transmits a reference carrier frequency that is known to the receiving earth station.
 A Doppler extractor at the earth station compares the received frequency against a locally generated reference frequency to determine Doppler shifts.

 Coherent operations provide for two-way range and Doppler measurements.
 The earth station transmits the carrier frequency modulated by a specific ranging code.
 The spacecraft receives and phase locks to the received frequency, and generates a transmit carrier frequency coherent with the received signal.
 This coherent frequency is based on the turn-around-ratio defined by the space administration or network.
 A ranging code, synchronous with the received ranging code, is generated by the spacecraft and used to modulate the transmit frequency.
 The earth station receives and phase locks the incoming signal and compares it against the reference frequency initially radiated by the earth station to determine the Doppler measurements.
 Range measurements are determined at the earth station by measuring the time elapsed between the moment of transmission of elements in the forward range code, and the moment of reception of the same elements back at the earth station.